allegro/ralph-cli/docs/concepts.md

   variable (see [Scripts Contract][self-contract])
 * `ManagementUserPassword` - password for the above, exposed as `MANAGEMENT_USER_PASSWORD` environment variable

+All of them are required, so remember to replace `change_me` strings with the real values.

 Please note that due to the presence of credentials in `config.toml`, this file should remain readable only to its owner (it is `0600` by default, so you don't